swgoldwood/Cpp-container-benchmarks/README.md

 The benchmarking is first executed as standalone containers for each type producing results we would expect.
 List slower than vector. vector slower than set. unordered_set is very consistently fast.

 Then scatterRead bool is enabled that produces thousands of containers and are randomly accessed to simulate real-world applications where data is most likely not in caches.
 This produces interesting results showing a vector is faster than a set, up to around 2048 elements.
 Meaning a linear O(n) number of reads of a 2048 size vector is on average faster than O(log n) reads for a set in busy applications.
-Additionally vector is faster than unordered_map
+Additionally vector is faster than unordered_map up to 128 elements.

 Finally the scatterWrite.
 Somewhat contrived but I think it simulates worst case access times, which could happen in real-world applications that have organically growing data sets.